usf-portal/his4936-dh2-course-workbook/docs/assignments.md

     * Your model should contain relationships *between* the tables (including many-to-many joins)
     * Submit your model (the .mwb file created by Workbench) on Canvas
     * Be prepared to talk about your model in class

+## Week 8 - When the Plan Meets the Enemy

+* Model and Data Entry for the [Julia Domna Inscriptions of the Severan Coin Database](http://web3.forest.usf.edu/main/other/severan/jdi/)
+    * In Workbench
+        * Create a Model file (.mwb) for the Julia Domna Inscriptions
+        * Create tables for the inscriptions and people places etc... that appear on them
+        * Make any other necessary tables to record relationships
+        * You may use multiple EER (entity relationships) diagrams
+    * In Excel
+        * Create a Workbook file (.xlsx) for the data for your models
+        * Create a worksheet for every table (rename the worksheet to the same name as the table)
+        * Attempt to do the full data entry for **10** inscriptions.
+That means recording all of the entities for your tables, and the relationships between them, that can be found on those 10 inscriptions
+    * On Canvas, submit your .mwb and your .xlsx file